-We all suffer cash flow problems from time to time, and often wonder if a short term, small loan is the only way out of the black hole where our bank balance should be.
-During these times you may think a payday loan is the best small loan that will help you survive until your next paycheck.
-As there is no credit check with payday loans they attract people with bad credit.
-For many people with bad credit, payday loans feel like the only option.
+Unreliable or inconsistent cash flow are problems many Americans experience from time to time.
+Many often wonder if a small short term loan is the only way out of a financial rut.
+Payday loans may seem like the obvious choice that will help you survive until your next paycheck.
+As there is no credit check with payday loans they attract people with bad credit because payday loans feel like the only option.

 There are some minor advantages to taking out a payday loan – a small, emergency loan to be paid back on your next paycheck.
 They are quick and work even for those with bad credit, with many companies offering a payday loan on the same day of applying.
-These benefits come at a steep cost, the high repayment rates.
-These emergency loans should only be taken as a last resort.
-We'll hammer the point home – always look for alternatives to payday loans if you can.
+These benefits come at a steep cost though, with the high repayment rates being the biggest negative.
+These emergency loans should only be taken as a very last resort.
+Just to be clear – always look for alternatives to even the best payday loans if you can.

-We have compiled a list of the best payday loan lenders for those times when a real emergency hits, and your bad credit prevents you from taking an emergency loan from elsewhere.
-To grade these payday lenders we scored them on how quick the loan was deposited into an account, and how much interest was added.
+We have compiled a list of the best payday loan lenders for those times when a real emergency hits and bad credit prevents you from taking out an emergency loan from elsewhere.
+To grade these payday lenders we scored them on how quick the loan was deposited into an account, how much interest was added, as well as what other support and services they offer.
 We have also provided a guide on how to avoid the less scrupulous lenders and also payday loan alternatives for you to consider.

 All the lenders we reviewed are direct lenders that comply with all applicable state laws.
-Even so, again, we caution against using these services because they are expensive and carry the risk of trapping you in a cycle where you need to take out new loans to pay off your previous ones.
+Even so, again, we really must caution against using these services because they are expensive and carry the risk of trapping you in a cycle of debt where you need to take out new loans to pay off your previous ones.

 Each state regulates payday loans differently – some outright ban them.
 As such, depending on where you live, the costs vary widely.